Table of Contents

 If you are looking for an engaging, front-seat and fun ride, then you should choose Lyft.

-Uber drivers dress well and more likely to open the door for you while Lyft drivers greet clients as friends with fist bumps.
+Uber workers dress well and more likely to open the door for you while Lyft drivers greet clients as friends with fist bumps.

 Lyft drivers also adorn pink mustaches and sport fun themes (including the Cookie Lyft, the Karaoke Lyft, the Trivia Lyft and the Harry Potter Lyft) on their cars to make the ride more fun.